4gayev1/Artes/README.md

 ## 🎯 Best Practices

 - **Global Installation:**
-  For ease of use, it's recommended to install Artes globally.
+  For ease of use, it's recommended that Artes be installed globally.
 You can do this by running the following command:

   ```bash
   npm install -g artes